margaretmf/margaretmf.github.io/creativewriting.md

 It reminds me of the end of the world, the beginning of time, when all returns to dust, and it all begins anew, fresh.
 With a breath through the universe, it all begins, saying or speaking "I love you".

+The road is good, it leads back home, high heaven
+Life is a journey that started at home, and ends at home Life is a journey that leads closer to oneself
+Life is a journey that leads to an expanded self

 <br>

 ## Summer Rain ##